Board Foot Calculator

 Accuracy & Disclaimer

-This calculator uses the industry-standard board foot formula.
-Actual lumber dimensions vary with milling, moisture, and surfacing.
-Always measure boards yourself, add 10–15 % waste, and confirm pricing with your supplier.
-For informational and planning purposes only.
+This board foot calculator uses the industry-standard board foot formula.
+Actual lumber dimensions vary with milling, moisture content, and surfacing.
+Always measure boards yourself, add 10–15% waste, and confirm pricing with your lumber supplier.
+This tool is for informational and planning purposes only.

 Calculate Board Feet Now →